Nyerguds/MobiusMapEditor/README.md

 * Added \*.ini to the list of possible extensions for opening RA maps.
 Apparently before I only added it for saving.
 * The editor will now accept nonstandard extensions from drag & drop without any issues.
 For TD maps, it will need to find the accompanying bin or ini file with the correct extension.
 * Files opened from filenames with nonstandard extensions will not change these extensions when saving the file.
 This also means RA maps opened from a .ini file will no longer change the extension to .mpr when saving.
-* Terrain objects will now only pop up a poperties box for setting a trigger in TD mode.
+* Terrain objects will now only pop up a poperties box for setting a trigger on TD maps.
 * Optimised loading so the editor will skip loading objects from different theaters.
-* User settings (game folder, invite warning, and the dialog locations) will now be ported over from previous versions.
+* User settings (game folder, invite warning, and the dialog locations) will now be properly ported over from previous versions.
 * Added support for loading mod xml info and graphics through the "ModsToLoad" setting in "CnCTDRAMapEditor.exe.config".
 The syntax is a semicolon-separated list, with each entry either a Steam workshop ID, or a folder under "Documents\CnCRemastered\Mods\".
 As folder, the path must contain the "Tiberian_Dawn" or "Red_Alert" part at the start.
 That prefix folder will also be used as consistency check for the mod type as defined inside "ccmod.json".
 Mods given by folder name will also be looked up in the Steam workshop folders, with the prefix folder used only for the consistency check.
 Mods do NOT have to be enabled in the game to work in the editor.
-* Added support for the unique pattern of TD's CONC pavement.
+* Added support for the unique pattern of TD's "conc" pavement.
 You will need the "ConcretePavementTD" mod to actually see that, though.
-This mod is enabled by default in the editor's settings, so it will automatically be used if found.
+This mod is filled in by default in the editor's mod loading settings, meaning it will automatically be used if found.
 * Fixed loading and saving of the videos set in the map options dialog, so no more errors pop up there.
 * Made video names freely editable for TD missions.
 Any mod-added video in TD is playable from missions.
+Be warned that when a video is not found, this will cause the game to hang for several minutes.
 * The preview selection in the Steam publish dialog will now open in the correct folder.
-* The preview rendered for singleplayer maps for the Steam publish (which is not used by default) will show all map contents.
+* The new setting "NoMetaFilesForSinglePlay" in "CnCTDRAMapEditor.exe.config" will suppress the generation of .json and .TGA file when saving single player missions.
+Not writing them is now the default behaviour.
+* The previews rendered for workshop maps will now show all map contents, to give a better representation of what is on the map.
+Note that for single play missions, this preview is generated in the folder but is optional.
 * Removed crater types CR2 to CR6; they don't work correctly in either game and will just show the smallest size of CR1.
 Any craters of other types encountered on map load will now be converted to CR1.
 * The teamtypes dialog no longer uses data grids for its teams and orders.
-* The controls of the orders now correctly adapt to the types of each order, giving dropdowns for special choices lists and for waypoints.
+* The controls of the orders in the teamtypes dialog now correctly adapt to the types of each order, giving dropdowns for special choices lists and for waypoints.
 * The waypoints that can be selected for an RA teamtype now correctly start from -1 as "(none)".
 * Fixed colour of "Special" in RA to have the same colour as Spain.
-* Trigger Events and Actions retained their argument data when changing their type, meaning the UI would pick the equivalent data on whatever list or control popped up for the new type.
-This has been fixed.
+* Fixed the fact trigger Events and Actions retained their argument data when changing their type, meaning the UI would pick the equivalent data on whatever list or control popped up for the new type.
 * RA triggers now show human-readable data for the Event and Action arguments.
 * The editor no longer locks up when the triggers dialog shows an empty list of teamtypes or triggers because none were made yet.
-* Removed Aircraft section handling from TD.
+* Removed Aircraft section handling.
+Aircraft were never able to be pre-placed in the original game, and the re-enabled sections in the Remasters have issues; aircraft will still spawn in the air and fly somewhere close.
 * Like walls, overlay placement and removing can now be dragged to affect multiple cells.
 * All waypoint will now be shown with their coordinates.
 * Added "Jump to..." button on the waypoints tool.
 This will only have any effect when zoomed in.